MobileEmergencyCommunicationsProject/manetsuite/README.md

 The MANET Suite builds on the mobile ad hoc networking projects at the
 U. S. Naval Research Laboratory.

+OBTAINING MANET SUITE

+MANET Suite is stored on GitHub in the repository git@github.com:MobileEmergencyCommunicationsProject/manetsuite.git.

+The master branch will always be buildable and will always contain released code.
+Releases are tagged in the form Release-<major>.<minor>.
+For example, Release 1.0 is tagged Release-1.0.

+The dev branch is for developers.
+It might contain buildable, working code.

 BUILDING MANET SUITE